Gio.Socket

 READABLE, WRITABLE

-Keep connection alive by sending periodic pings
+Whether to keep the connection alive by sending periodic pings.

 Gio.Socket.props.listen_backlog